aseprite/aseprite/README.md

 Other parts of code by:

+* Gary Oberbrunner <br />
-* Gary Oberbrunner: Code to quantize RGB images with ordered dither method.
+  Code to quantize RGB images with ordered dither method.